Need a mortgage for your self-build?

 Building your own home is a dream many people have, but often, it doesn’t get past the financing stage.
 It’s where plans like these falter, mainly because of a lack of understanding when it comes to self-build mortgages - the specialist loan category for this very purpose.

-The latest figures show that just under 65,000 people are currently on the government’s custom-build register - most of whom will be doing their best to achieve their dream home with as few hitches as possible.
+The latest figures show that just under 65,000 people are currently on the government’s custom-build register - most of whom will be doing their best to build their dream home with as few hitches as possible.

 What Is a Self-Build Mortgage?